gseddon/gseddon.github.io-old/unfinished.md

 ##Car Sound System

 After purchasing a car the first thought was to see what could be improved.
 The obvious choice was a custom sound system, so secondhand components were sourced and installed.
 The only stock part of the system left is the aerial, with a subwoofer, subwoofer amp, 4x satellite speakers, a speaker amp, head unit and replacement wiring going into the car.
 This really taught me to respect high current electricity!
+I have since installed several sound systems in friends vehicles, in about 1/4 the time and with 1/4 the swearing.

 <img src="assets/soundsystem.jpg" width="400">